skylerb/skylerb.github.io/_posts/2014-01-17-welcome-to-portfolio.markdown

 categories: update
 ---

 This site is still a work in progress.
-I have some other projects I'm currently working so please be patient.
+I have some other projects I'm currently working on so please be patient.